kvasdopil/ui-gen/README.md

   - Handles deletion of conversation points with automatic selection adjustment
   - Removes entire screen when last conversation point is deleted
   - Persists all changes immediately via onUpdate callback
+  - **Arrow Connections**: Handles overlay clicks to start arrow creation
+    - Passes overlay center coordinates and screen ID to parent component
+    - Overlay click handlers calculate center position in viewport coordinates
+- **ArrowLine.tsx**: Arrow component rendering Bezier curves between screens
+  - Renders arrows in content coordinates as part of the scalable viewport
+  - Calculates line-rectangle intersections to find connection points on screen boundaries
+  - Uses actual screen height from `ScreenData.height` for accurate boundary detection (not fixed 844px)
+  - Creates Bezier curves that are perpendicular to screen edges at intersection points
+  - Arrows scale with zoom and maintain consistent curvature
+  - Arrow tip positioned at destination screen boundary
+  - Uses SVG with viewBox for proper scaling
 - **PromptPanel.tsx**: History panel component displaying conversation and modification interface
   - Displays all conversation points (prompts) as clickable cards
   - Highlights the currently selected prompt with blue border and background